Pharmacogenomics from your existing DNA data

 Encrypted

 Your DNA data is encrypted at rest and in transit.
-Export or delete everything, anytime — and we never sell your genetic data or share it with insurers or employers.
+Delete your genetic data, anytime — export by contacting support — and we never sell your genetic data or share it with insurers or employers.

 Transparent